monk-io/docs/docs/gui/project-monitoring.md

 title: Monitoring Your Project
 ---

-Monk tracks basic metrics of each component in your system.
+MonkOS tracks basic metrics of each component in your system.
 Access the metrics by selecting **Monitor** tab in the main navigation bar.

 ![](/img/docs/gui/gui10.png)